-The cause of fibroids can be linked to genetics.
+The cause of fibroids may be linked to heredity.
 If you have a close family member with fibroids, you are more likely to develop them.
-We recommend bringing up your family medical history with a fibroid doctor and visiting them regularly for close monitoring.
-Generally speaking, early intervention often leads to the best health outcomes.
+We recommend discussing your family medical history with a fibroid specialist and scheduling regular appointments for close monitoring.
+Early intervention often leads to the best health outcomes.

 We know that when hormone production increases, such as during the childbearing years, fibroids tend to grow.
-Inversely, when hormone production declines –– for example, after menopause or pregnancy –– fibroids tend to shrink.
+When hormone production declines after menopause or pregnancy, for example, fibroids tend to shrink.

-Pregnancy can cause fibroids to grow since hormones increase during this time.
-As the fibroids get larger, they may lead to complications with the pregnancy, such as heavy bleeding and painful cramps.
-They can also take up the space needed by the baby and complicate delivery.
-If you have fibroids will pregnant, your doctor will want to monitor you closely.
+Pregnancy can cause fibroids to grow due to increased hormone levels.
+As fibroids get larger, they may lead to complications with the pregnancy, such as heavy bleeding and painful cramps.
+Fibroids can also take up the space needed by the baby and complicate delivery.
+If you have fibroids while pregnant, you’ll want to have your doctor monitor them closely.

 Birth control pills are often prescribed to help women deal with severe symptoms of their periods, such as painful cramps and heavy bleeding.
 Since these pills contain hormones, they can also lead to the growth of fibroids.

-An important growth hormone called Insulin-like Growth Factor (IGF) is found naturally in your body.
-IGF is known to stimulate the growth of many types of cells and is also believed to impact fibroid growth.
+An important growth hormone called insulin-like growth factor (IGF) is found naturally in your body.
+IGF is known to stimulate the growth of many types of cells and is also believed to contribute to fibroid growth.

-Uterine fibroids have been linked to increased Extracellular Matrix production (ECM).
+Uterine fibroids have been linked to increased extracellular matrix (ECM) production.
 ECM is a substance that causes cells to stick together and gives fibroids their fibrous consistency.
 It is also involved with storing growth factors and causing changes within cells.

-Doctors believe that 1.Vitamin D deficiency may be another cause of fibroids, contributing to the growth of fibroids.
-While information is limited on the relationship between the vitamin and fibroids, studies have shown that Vitamin D3 can help reduce tumor growth.
+Doctors believe that vitamin D deficiency may contribute to the growth of fibroids.
+While information is limited to the relationship between the vitamin and fibroids, studies have shown that vitamin D3 can help reduce tumor growth.

-Proper nutrition is critical to helping you stay healthy, including getting enough micronutrients in your diet.
-Eating a well-balanced diet can help prevent weight gain and improve your energy levels even if you suffer from fibroids.
+Proper nutrition is a critical element of a healthy lifestyle.
+Eating a well-balanced diet, including getting enough micronutrients, can help prevent weight gain and improve your energy levels even if you suffer from fibroids.

 How to Prevent Fibroids?

-Vitamin D supplements may also help reduce the growth of fibroids, while heating fiber can help prevent constipation, which is one of the symptoms of the condition.
+Vitamin D supplements may also help reduce the growth of fibroids, and eating fiber can help prevent constipation, which is a symptom of the condition.

-While many fibroids don’t have accompanying symptoms, you may experience certain issues as they grow.
-It’s important to be aware of the symptoms of fibroids, so you can get the help you need to enjoy a healthy life.
+While many fibroids don’t have accompanying symptoms, you may experience specific issues as they grow.
+It’s important to be aware of the symptoms of fibroids so you can get the help you need to enjoy a healthy life.
 Some of the symptoms you may experience include: